PaloAltoNetworks/terraform-aws-vmseries-modules/modules/load_balancer/README.md

 ### albs -> apps

-The `apps` paramater inside of each `alb` is another nested map, where each map represents an application that is associated with the ALB.
+The `apps` parameter inside of each `alb` is another nested map, where each map represents an application that is associated with the ALB.
 Create a unique top level key for each application to be defined.

 | Name | Description | Type | Default | Required |
 |------|-------------|:----:|:-------:|:-----:|